kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 For this guide we will use a custom developed board, enabling us to connect every LCD with 24-bit RGB parallel interface (check following folder in this repository: [LCD adapter board r1.0](https://github.com/kamval/SAMA5D27-SOM1-EK1/tree/master/4.%20demo%20SD0%20(VIDEO)/LCD%20adapter%20board%20r1.0)).
 The exact PN of the display used for the guide is: [KWH043ST12](https://store.comet.bg/Catalogue/Product/45269/) manufacture by [FORMIKE](https://www.wandisplay.com/).

-#### Check previous guide to see 5W1H:
-- Pre Requirements
-- Linux update and version check
-- Find info. on the web
-- Required packets
-- Git repositories

 #### Configure and compile from sources a demo image:
 ```